How to use backup schedule#

 Time intervals#

-You can choose one of the following intervals:
+You can choose from the following time intervals:

-• Hourly to run the job on an hourly basis, for example every hour at quarter past the hour (XX:15).
+• Hourly – run the job on an hourly basis e.g., every hour at 15 minutes past the hour (XX:15).

-• Weekly to run the job weekly on selected days of the week, for example every Tuesday at 15:10.
+• Weekly – run the job weekly on selected days of the week e.g., every Tuesday at 15:10.

-• Monthly to run the job monthly on selected weeks and selected days of the week, for example every second Monday of the month at 7:40.
+• Monthly – run the job monthly on selected weeks and selected days of the week e.g., the second Monday of every month at 07:40.

 Configuration job directives#

-In each Run block it is possible to override the following job directives:
+Each Run block can override the following job directives:

-• Pool - volume pool for logical grouping storage volumes.
+• Pool – Volume pool used for grouping storage volumes.

-• Storage - Bacula storage to write backup data.
+• Storage – Target Bacula storage for backup data.

-• Messages - configuration resource with the log types (info, warning, error, fatal, debug…).
+• Messages – Configuration resource with the log types (info, warning, error, fatal, debug, etc.).

-• Accurate - accurate mode to track moved or deleted files.
+• Accurate – Enables accurate mode for detecting moved or deleted files.

-• SpoolData - enable data spooling before writing them on volumes.
+• SpoolData – Enables data spooling before writing to storage volumes.

 Add run block#

-By default in the add schedule window is one Run block ready to configure.
+By default, one Run block is included when adding a new schedule.
 You can add more blocks by clicking the Add button.
-Please add as many block as are needed to cover the required job start time and intervals.
+Create as many blocks as needed to cover all required run times and intervals.

-After saving the new Schedule resource, it can be assigned to every desired Job or JobDefs.
-You can do it for example here:
+Once the Schedule is saved, it can be assigned to any desired Job or JobDefs.
+For example here:

 [Main menu] => [Page: Director] => [Tab: Configure director] => [SubTab: Job] => [Button: Edit - for select job] => [Directive: Schedule]